-However, the decrease in performance could also be a warning sign that permanent damage is around the corner.
+Moreover, the decrease in performance could also be a warning sign that permanent damage is around the corner.
 There’s still a chance you might have caught the problem early enough, so be sure to stop driving it right away and have it checked out.

 Oil is a necessary fluid in the engine.
-It’s meant to provide lubrication to the internal components and it helps to keep the temperatures in check.
+It’s meant to provide lubrication to the internal components, and it helps to keep the temperatures in check.
 Without oil or without the proper levels, significant damage can occur in mere miles.